scottiea2k11/HEB-TakeHome/README.md

 1. About
 2. Getting Started
-3. Tech
-4. How to Install
+3. How to Install
-5. How to run
+4. How to run
-6. Database
-7. Testing
+5. Testing
+6. Tech
-8. License
+7. License

 ## ABOUT

 This repository represents the H-E-B take home assessment.

-The goal of this project is to determine objects within an image, generate a list of those objects per image, store that list, request image(s) associated within a given object, and insert new images into a db retaining metadata to the image.
+The goal of this project is to produce an interface for a user to commit the following actions: configure a pizza, order a pizza, receive confirmation, cancel a pizza order, view list of orders, and search orders.

 ## GETTING STARTED